The Southwest Region Works with Wounded Warrior Project

 Within the U.S. Fish and Wildlife Service, we often feel that our country’s greatest treasure is our natural resources.
 Conservation is in our blood after all.
 But it could be argued that our country’s greatest treasure is really those few brave individuals that risk their lives to defend our way of life and our people.
 In so doing, they also fight to protect our country’s natural treasures that help define us as a nation.
 So it is truly remarkable when a soldier home from war decides to continue to serve this country that he or she has fought so bravely to protect in a whole new way: by becoming conservationists themselves.
 The Southwest Region is proud to be a part of the Wounded Warrior Project by participating in Operation Warfighter – an effort to help wounded veterans gain new skills that will help them re-enter the workforce.
 To date, we have had eight wounded warriors – two in Oklahoma, one in Arizona, two in Texas, and four in the Regional Office – join our ranks.

-Helping Injured Soldiers Transition Back into the Workforce
+Helping Military Personnel Transition Back into the Workforce

 To honor all of the great men and women who participate in this program, we will be doing a series featuring these proud veterans.